-You may assign your rights and ownership under the Life Insurance Plan.
+You may assign your rights and ownership under the AD&D Insurance Plan.
 You must make the assignment in writing, and it must be signed by you.
 You must file the original assignment (or a certified copy) with the Insurance Provider.
 Both Dun & Bradstreet and the Insurance Provider must give written consent to such an assignment.
-If you have made an irrevocable assignment under a group life insurance policy that is replaced by the Dun & Bradstreet Life Insurance Plan, the Insurance Provider may recognize the irrevocable assignment if it is in writing, signed by you and both Dun & Bradstreet and the Insurance Provider approved the assignment.
-You should contact the Insurance Provider for additional information.
-See the section "How to Reach Your Life Insurance Plan Service Provider" for contact information.
+For additional information, you should review the Certificate of Insurance for the AD&D Insurance Plan or contact the Insurance Provider.
+See the section "How to Reach Your AD&D Insurance Plan Service Provider" for contact information.